KCode100/react-dog-breeds-front-end-assignment/README.md

 npm run build
 ```

-## Result
+>## Result
+>

-The page should allow the user to:
+>The page should allow the user to:
-- Search for a breed and add it to the collection
+>- Search for a breed and add it to the collection
-- Remove a breed from the collection
+>- Remove a breed from the collection
-- Add a random breed to the collection
+>- Add a random breed to the collection
+>

-## Assumptions
+>## Assumptions
+>

-- A breed can only be added to the collection one time
+>- A breed can only be added to the collection one time
-- Sub-breeds cannot be added
+>- Sub-breeds cannot be added
+>

-## Rules
+>## Rules
+>

-- Use the Dog CEO API as your data source
+>- Use the Dog CEO API as your data source
-- Use React.js to complete the assignment
+>- Use React.js to complete the assignment
-- We expect this to take about 3 hours, but bear in mind that finished is better than
+>- We expect this to take about 3 hours, but bear in mind that finished is better than
-partly-finished.
+>partly-finished.
-- Provide instructions for running the project
+>- Provide instructions for running the project
-- Add your project to github and send us the link to the repo
+>- Add your project to github and send us the link to the repo
-- A breed can only be added to the collection one time
+>- A breed can only be added to the collection one time
-- Sub-breeds cannot be added
+>- Sub-breeds cannot be added